adambard/learnxinyminutes-docs/powershell.html.markdown

 ## 7. Advanced
 ####################################################

-# The powershell pipeline allows us to do things like High-Order Functions
+# The powershell pipeline allows things like High-Order Functions

 # Group Object is a handy command that does incredible things for us
 # It works much like a GROUP BY in SQL would